GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

       Initial release.
     # releaseTypes list is optional.
     # "Security" should only be used if this is an important update to patch
-    # an existing vulnerability, as such updates will display more prominently for users.
+    # an existing vulnerability.
     releaseTypes:
     - Feature
     - BugFix
     - Security
-    # If "recommended" is "true", users using older releases are encouraged
+    # Setting "recommended" to "true" indicates that users are encouraged
     # to update as soon as possible.
-This is useful if, for example, this release
-    # fixes a critical issue.
     recommended: true

   # Image declaration is required here.
 Refer to the Images section below.